Cardiac rehab nurse salary: what RNs earn in cardiac rehabilitation (2026)

 Schedule stabilityHigh – M–F predictableVariable with rotating shifts

-The inpatient total compensation advantage is real — typically $10,000–$25,000 more in total cash annually for experienced nurses, driven almost entirely by differentials and overtime, not base salary.
-If you’re making the transition from inpatient cardiac nursing to cardiac rehab, you should price this in.
+The inpatient total compensation advantage is real – roughly $24,000–$35,000 more in total cash annually for experienced nurses, driven substantially by differentials and overtime rather than base salary alone.
+If you’re making the transition from inpatient cardiac nursing to cardiac rehab, price this in before you accept an offer; it is the single largest financial consequence of the move.

 The counterargument nurses in cardiac rehab consistently make: total compensation is not total life quality.
 A predictable Monday–Friday schedule, no nights, no holidays, and a lower-acuity patient environment represent real value that does not show up in a compensation table.